MarioGibney/bitcoin-security-research/Defining a Robust Blockspace Market.md

 ## What properties constitute a Robust Blockspace Market?

-Let's take "Robust" to mean "adequately provides for bitcoin's security".

-Presumably, there are at least 2 key properties:
+There are at least 2 necessary properties:

 ### Size